College of the Arts and Society Building Redevelopment

-We are now in the final stages of the redevelopment of the Faculty of Arts and Humanities’ new Delia Derbyshire building.
+We are now in the final stages of the redevelopment of the College of the Arts and Society's new Delia Derbyshire building.

 This building complex includes exciting new facilities, creative technologies and spaces which will significantly enhance the ability of our students to engage with our innovative programmes and to learn in exciting new ways.
 This game-changing investment for the university represents a huge vote of confidence in the creative and cultural sector, and in what we believe we, and our students, can achieve.